SnapShot! for Dynamics CRM

 in only minutes.

-SnapShot! provides information that is far beyond the standard metadata reports showing Entity and Field information.
+But if you need more than just metadata, then SnapShot! is the tool you need in your toolbox.
 In fact, the only way to extract most of the data in these reports is to write a custom application to do so.
 Let us save you the time and trouble by doing it for you.

 Here is a list of the components documented by SnapShot!: